nmashchenko/teameights/client/README.md

 ## Package manager 🧰

 YARN will be forced to use across the app, any adds of packages, installs and other are required to be done via YARN.
+YARN is also used for vercel deployments.